wilaak/datastar-swoole/README.md

 In Swoole, each request is put in its own [coroutine](https://wiki.swoole.com/en/#/coroutine), allowing you to write PHP code in a standard blocking way.

+> [!TIP]
-> **Note:** To ensure proper behavior of built-in functions, you must enable coroutine hooks.
+> To ensure proper behavior of built-in functions, you must enable coroutine hooks.
 This is achieved by calling `\Swoole\Runtime::enableCoroutine()` at the start of your program.

 ```PHP
 // After this line of code, file operations, sleep, Mysqli, PDO, streams, etc., all become asynchronous IO.